BY JEN MAKIN, CMHC

 But within the narcissistic abuse cycle, there’s oftentimes ignoring, manipulation, confusion, games and tears.

 Stage 1: IDEALIZATION

 This stage can be intoxicating.
 You can do no wrong and he showers you with gifts and words of affirmation.
-This is where live bombing lives.
+This is where love bombing lives.
 Flowers, chocolates, surprises at work, big gestures.
-You are placed highly into a pedestal of recognition.
+You are placed highly onto a pedestal of recognition.

 Even when dozens of roses come in, there’s something inside of you that feels a bit frozen and scared.
 You shake off those feelings (self-betrayal) and smile as you meticulously place them in a beautiful vase for the wolf to see.
 You take pictures and post them on social media.